BASILDON LOCAL ELECTIONS 2019

 - BROCKMAN, Eunice (Wickford Independent)

 Mike Mowe (pictured) is seeking re-election in Wickford North.
 He has represented Wickford North since 2002 and is currently Vice-Chairman of both the Licensing and Policy Scrutiny Committees.
 Once again, standing for the Wickford Independents, is

 the former ‘Kipper, Mrs Brockman.
-I cannot say I know much about her other than that she is like a bulldog chewing a wasp and, whenever I see her, she appears perennially furious about something.
+I cannot say I know much about her.

 Mr Towler is standing for Labour and I am afraid I have never heard of him.
 Mike is defending a majority of 843 (48%) over Mrs Brockman from 2015.

 Incumbent Conservative councillor Chris Jackman, who has sat on Basildon Council for nearly 20 years, is standing down and Stephanie Hedley-Barnes is our candidate to succeed him.
 I am particularly pleased about this, as Steph is a good friend of mine.
 She is an extremely astute politician: a mum, a teacher, a no-nonsense, sharp-elbowed ‘bloody difficult woman’, who knows how to get stuff done.
 Steph has been a district councillor before when she lived in Worthing, so she knows how government works.
 She is full of new ideas and is just the fresh broom that Wickford needs.
 Her opponent is the former Mayor.